George Gleig

-George Gleig FRSE FSA LLD (12 May 1753 – 9 March 1840) was a Scottish minister who transferred to the Episcopalian faith and became Primus of the Scottish Episcopal Church.
+George Gleig (12 May 1753 – 9 March 1840) was a Scottish minister who transferred to the Episcopalian faith and became Primus of the Scottish Episcopal Church.

 Life

 He was born at Boghall Farm, near Arbuthnott in Aberdeenshire, Scotland, the son of a farmer.
 He was educated at Arbuthnott Parish School.

 At the age of thirteen he entered King's College, University of Aberdeen, where the first prize in mathematics and physical and moral sciences fell to him.
 In his twenty-first year he took orders in the Scottish Episcopal Church, and was ordained to the pastoral charge of a congregation at Pittenweem, Fife, whence he removed in 1790 to Stirling.
 He became a frequent contributor to the Monthly Review, the Gentleman's Magazine, the Anti-Jacobin Review and the British Critic.
 In 1786 he declined the office of bishop of Brechin.

 He also wrote several articles for the third edition of the Encyclopædia Britannica, and on the death of the editor, Colin Macfarquhar, in 1793, was engaged to edit the remaining volumes.
 Among his principal contributions to this work were articles on Instinct, Theology and Metaphysics.
 The two supplementary volumes were mainly his own work.

 In 1797 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were James Gregory, Sir James Hall, and Dugald Stewart.

 He was twice chosen bishop of Dunkeld, but the opposition of Bishop Skinner, afterwards Primus of Scotland, rendered the election on both occasions ineffectual.
 In 1808 he was consecrated assistant and successor to the bishop of Brechin, in 1810 was preferred to the sole charge, and in 1816 was elected Primus of the Scottish Episcopal Church, in which capacity he greatly aided in the introduction of many useful reforms, in fostering a more catholic and tolerant spirit, and in cementing a firm alliance with the sister Church of England.

 He died at Stirling.
 He is buried in the chapel of Greyfriars Church in Stirling.